ThanhDang143/Fork.ArtificeToolkit/README.md

 <!-- Miscellaneous -->
+### Artifice Ignore
+Some classes may not use any custom attribute but are slow on rendering since ArtificeToolkit still needs to check for attributes.
+In this case, you can apply the `[ArtificeIgnore]` attribute to the MonoBehaviour or ScriptableObject class to have it be rendered with the default IMGUI UI.

+**NOTE**: Some classes may come from third-party providers and may not be able to apply the `[ArtificeIgnore]`.
+In this case, you can add it to the artifice ignore list from the context actions of the inspector.
+This is a locally stored setting.

 ### Space
 The Space attribute can receive up to four parameters reflecting the margin in pixels you want your element to have from top, bottom, left, right directions.